Christian metal: Characteristics

-Christian metal is not a solitary style of music, but rather an ideological umbrella term that comprises almost every subgenre of heavy metal music.
-The musicians within Christian metal bands typically base their lyrics on Judeo-Christian traditions.
-The lyrical approach of Christian metal bands is somewhat varied, as some emphasize the positive aspects of faith matters while others iterate the teachings of Christ.
+Christian metal is not a solitary style of music but rather an ideological umbrella term that comprises every subgenre of heavy metal music, from hard rock to black metal.
+What sets the style apart is that Christian metal bands typically base their lyrics on Judeo-Christian traditions.
+AllMusic writes that Christian metal is "gospel music's hard rock" - while not as hard as most heavy metal, "it still has many of its trademarks, particularly loud guitars, bombastic riffs, long solos, and pseudo-operatic vocals."
+According to the website, most bands fall somewhere between arena rock and pop metal, although occasionally there are bands that are heavier.
+Author Michael Heatley notes, however, that Christian metal exists within most of the musical subgenres of metal, and Jussi Lahtonen of the Finnish punk and metal zine Sue similarly writes how Christian metal encompasses every metal subgenre.
+The lyrics can be either explicitly Christian theological topics or else approaching other social or cultural issues from a Christian perspective.
+Some emphasize the positive aspects of faith matters while others iterate the teachings of Christ.
 Some bands keep their message hidden in metaphors.
-Only a minority take an aggressive attitude towards those who speak against Christianity, "preaching full-on fire and brimstone and Old Testament style God's wrath back at extreme Satanists".
+A minority take an aggressive attitude towards those who speak against Christianity, preaching "fire and brimstone" and "Old Testament Wrath of God" back at extreme Satanists.
 References to eschatology and apocalyptic themes, particularly the ongoing spiritual warfare between good and evil as well as the Last Judgment and fall from grace are typical.

 The lyrical style varies depending on culture, denomination, and country.
-For example, in Northern Europe the bands with Lutheran members usually prefer a personal lyrical approach, which is seldom meant to "convert" in an aggressive manner, since evangelism has been more typical among American bands.
-Christian bands never deny their conviction but typically avoid preaching, and sometimes the matter is left unexpressed, leaving religion as a private issue of the listener.
+For example, in Northern Europe, the bands with Lutheran members usually prefer a personal lyrical approach, which is seldom meant to "convert" in an aggressive manner; this is because evangelism has been more typical among American bands.
+Christian bands never deny their conviction but typically avoid preaching; sometimes, the matter is left unexpressed, leaving religion as a private issue of the listener.
 Certain bands choose to deal with everyday life experiences from a Christian perspective in order to draw both Christian and non-Christian listeners.
 In such cases, identifying a "Christian band" can be difficult.
 Secular bands that occasionally deal with Christian topics are a different matter altogether.
 Defining a Christian band is a much debated issue on Christian metal forums.
 A Christian band is expected to have either professed Christian members or a Christian message, preferably both.